zetta/cct11/pb/delivery.md

 Remember, to obtain pre-approval, please apply 24 hours before delivery

+🌟 **I personally recommend use option b) and approve on site** 🌟

+### How long will it take?

+It can take a couple of hours since your buddies drop the stuff by the gate, be patient 🙏.

-## Not allowed
+### Not allowed

 Items not allowed to enter the ~prison~ camp

 - Alcohol
 - Cigarretes
-- Haven't asked yet but I gues also any dangerous item such explosives
+- Haven't asked yet but I guess also any dangerous item such as explosives

 ## Read more
  - [How to reach there?](./location.md)